Clean Kitchen has 4 Big Lifestyle Habits we teach in our 12 week program.

 - Proteins (amino acids) are the building blocks of muscles.
 You need to eat this if you want to keep and build muscle.

-- Fats help with absorption (among other crucial task) with in the body.
+- Fats help with nutrient absorption and hormone regulation.
 Without adequate absorption, even if you are eating gobs of protein, it will not matter.
 It will go to waste.
+And an even bigger problem is hormone disruption which happens when people eat very low fat diets.
+Hormones LOVE fat!

 - Carbohydrates are your energy source.
 Carbs helps with recovery and your performance, which in turn will help you build more muscle.
-If you have the energy to push through a workout (from carbs) you will be able to move more weight/more reps and as a result, create more growth…but only if you are eating enough protein.
+If you cannot recover, you can not perform at an optimal level—move more weight/more reps and as a result, create more growth…but more growth only if you are eating enough protein and getting enough rest.

 Recovery is where you grow, not in the workout.